matloff/fastStat/README.md

 trait is present or not.
 They are also called *dummy variables* and in the case of machine learning people, *one-hot variables*.

+In this case, &#x100; is the average of a bunch of 0s and 1s.
+The sum of such numbers will be the number of 1s, so &#x100;
-In this case, &#x100; reduces to the proportion of 1s, as with Q, the proportion of Yes responses to the opinion poll.
+reduces to the proportion of 1s.

+So, Q, the proportion of Yes responses to the opinion poll.
 After some algebraic simplification, it turns out that

 S<sup>2</sup> = &#x100; (1-&#x100;) / n